-In the event that the credit rating of a debt instrument falls below the minimum. the Group Investment Committee must decide whether the Company should divest the instrument.
+In the event that the credit rating of a debt instrument falls below the minimum, the Group Investment Committee must decide whether the Company should divest the instrument.
 In the event that the credit rating of a reinsurer falls below the minimum, the reinsurance contract allows the Company to terminate the reinsurer's subscription to the reinsurance treaty or to require extra collateral from that reinsurer.

 Credit risk is monitored and reported to the Group Investment Committee, Reinsurance Outwards Committee (ROC) and the Risk and Strategy Management Board, of the Atradius Group.
 In addition, credit risk is reported on to the Atradius Re Risk Committee.

 The Group Investment Committee meets monthly and reviews the distribution of credit ratings within the investment portfolio, while the Risk and Strategy Management Board performs the same review of the investment portfolio on a quarterly basis.
 The Reinsurance Outwards Committee, which is an Atradius Group Committee, meets quarterly and reviews the credit ratings of reinsurers subscribing to the Company's reinsurance treaties.
-Counterparty ratings and counterparty default risk SCR are elements of the Atradius Re Board approved Risk Appetite Statement, which is reported on quarterly to the Company Risk Committee of the assets held to meet the cash flow requirements (asset liquidity risk).
+Counterparty ratings and counterparty default risk SCR are elements of the Atradius Re Board approved Risk Appetite Statement, which is reported on quarterly to the Company Risk Committee.